 Not Thesis Positions

 These are watchlist positions, not recommendations.
 No contracted revenue means no revenue visibility.
 The catalyst to watch is a hyperscaler contract announcement.
 If they sign, they graduate to the main thesis.
-Until then, speculation on the same structural trend.
+Hut 8 just did exactly that, signing a $7.0 billion Fluidstack lease at River Bend backstopped by Google and a $9.8 billion lease at Beacon Point, roughly 597 MW contracted alongside an Anthropic partnership, and leaving this list.
+Until the rest sign, speculation on the same structural trend.

 Inclusion